 2 August 2022

 - Entry into application of AIFMD, UCITS, MiFID II amendments

 1 January 2023:

-Financial products: periodic reports for financial products with ESG characteristics will have to comply with the SFDR & EU Taxonomy detailed requirements of the Regulatory Technical Standards (RTS)
+- Financial products: pre-contractual documents and periodic reports for financial products with ESG characteristics or objectives must comply with SFDR & EU Taxonomy detailed requirements of the Regulatory Technical Standards (RTS)

 1 January 2024:

 - EU Taxonomy: Financial undertakings will have to meet the detailed disclosure obligation

 - ESAs Report on greenwashing is expected

 - EU TAXONOMY: Entry into application of the four remaining environmental objectives.

 CSRD: in scope companies must disclose standardised sustainability reporting that is externally audited from: